vechain/VIPs/vips/VIP-ExtensionV3.md

 ## Motivation

-Smart contracts developers may want to access information about the current clause being executed.
+Smart contract developers may want to access information about the current clause being executed.
 For example, a smart contract can limit the number of clauses in case any malicious actor could exploit the contract via multiple clauses.

 ## Rationale